Code-Institute-Submissions/alandoherty95-siopa_worldwide_AugResub/README.md

--  [Stripe Docs](https://stripe.com/docs) were utilised in setting up Stripe Payments for my store.
+-  [Stripe Docs](https://stripe.com/docs) were used in setting up Stripe Payments for my store.
 The documentation is clear and comprehensive.